geodynamics/pylith/docs/developer/contributing/codingstyle.md

 ### Object Declaration Files

-Object declaration (header) files use the `.hh` suffix.
+C++ object declaration (header) files use the `.hh` suffix.
 C header files use the `.h` suffix.
 The following code excerpt demonstrates the conventions we use in formatting header files and including comments.

 :::{important}
 *All* declarations of class methods should include a description of what the method does and a description of each argument and the return value if it is not void.